raspy135/Qun-synthesizer/README.md

 * Use other hardware effectors!

 * Don’t be afraid to get clipped!
-The synth has a great clipping algorithms.
-Clipping could be the entrance to the new sound.
+The synth has 3 great clipping algorithms.
+Clipping could be the gateway to a whole new sound.

 * I want to use AUX as CV IN
 	* CV signal from modular synthesizers may have **HIGH VOLTAGE**!
 Please attenuate the voltage to normal LINE level (1 to 1.5V).